The distribution of the maximum protection number in simply generated trees: Preliminaries

 \subsection{A general distributional result}

 The discrete double-exponential distribution in Theorem~\ref{thm:main_outdeg1_allowed} has been observed in many other combinatorial instances, for example the longest run of zeros in a random $0$-$1$-string, the longest horizontal segment in Motzkin paths or the maximum outdegree in plane trees.
 This can often be traced back to the behaviour of the singularities of associated generating functions.
-The following general result, taken from \cite{Prodinger-Wagner:ta:boots}, will be a key tool for us.
+The following general result~\cite{Prodinger-Wagner:ta:boots}, similar to Theorem~\ref{thm:pro-wags-doubly-1} but with an exponential instead of doubly-exponential rate of convergence of the dominant singularity, will be a key tool for us.